Testing the effects of an unobservable factor: Do marriage prospects affect college major choice?: Testing the Effects of Marriage Prospects on College Major Choice

+Table \ref{tab: corr_eq} reports the estimated coefficients and marginal effects for the marriage outcome equation, along with the dependence parameters obtained from the proposed testing procedure when the stated marriage expectation variable is included in the model.
+The results indicate that once marriage expectations are explicitly controlled for, none of the estimated correlation parameters are statistically different from zero.
+This contrast becomes clear when comparing Tables \ref{tab: selection_eq} and \ref{tab: corr_eq}, where the former reported significant dependence between the unobservable components of the two equations.

+Consistent with this finding, the simulated correlation is $0.001$, well below the bootstrap critical value of $C_{0.05}=0.051$, so we fail to reject the null hypothesis of no dependence between the unobservable components of the marriage and major choice equations.
+Taken together, these results suggest that the previously estimated dependence across equations largely disappears once marriage expectations are incorporated directly into the model.
+This evidence supports the interpretation that marriage prospects are the primary source of the unobserved dependence identified in the baseline specification.

-Table \ref{tab: MNP_me_marginalchoice} presents the marginal effects of selected variables associated with major choice, as obtained through our proposed estimation model.
-The marginal effects in the choice model can be interpreted as the change in the probability of choosing a specific major, compared to other majors, based on our estimation results.
-The results indicate that an increase in the expected earnings of a corresponding major significantly increases the probability of choosing that major, having the highest impact on major choice.
-For example, a \$1000 increase in normalized expected earnings, while holding all other earnings fixed, leads to an over 7\% increase in the likelihood of selecting an Education major.
-This effect can reach over a 30\% increase for Computer Science and Engineering majors.
+Table \ref{tab: MNP_me_marginalchoice} reports the average marginal effects of selected variables on major choice probabilities from the structural model.
+The marginal effects represent the change in the probability of choosing a given major relative to other majors.
+The results indicate that expected earnings play a central role in major choice.
+An increase in the expected earnings associated with a major significantly raises the probability of selecting that major.
+For example, a \$1000 increase in normalized expected earnings increases the probability of choosing an Education major by more than 7 pp., and the effect exceeds 30 pp. for Computer Science and Engineering majors.

-We also observe that female students have different preferences, being 50\% less likely to choose Computer Science and Engineering majors compared to male students, after accounting for all other factors.
-Unsurprisingly, early college performance significantly influences major choice and accounts for a considerable portion of the shifts in choice probabilities.
-Regarding the effects of marriage expectations on major choice probabilities, we observe effects of relatively smaller magnitude, yet economically important.
-For example, a 10\% increase in the self-assessed probability of getting married in the next five years leads to a 0.4\% increase in the likelihood of choosing an Education major.
+Gender differences are also substantial.
+Female students are approximately 50\% less likely to select Computer Science and Engineering majors relative to male students, holding other factors constant.
+In addition, early academic performance has a strong influence on major choice, with GPA in the first three terms significantly shifting choice probabilities.
+Finally, marriage expectations also affect major choice, although their magnitudes are smaller.
+For instance, a 10\% increase in the self-assessed probability of getting married within the next five years increases the likelihood of choosing an Education major by approximately 0.4 pp.